-Health Advanced
+Health II

-This course, a study of the prevention and care of athletic injuries, emphasizes the techniques of recognizing, evaluating, and treating athletic injuries.
-It will include credits in taping and wrapping, rehabilitation, and basic first aid.
+This course, a study of physical, mental, and emotional functions of the body, emphasizes teenage decisions concerning the use of tobacco, alcohol, and drugs.
+It also includes credits on fitness, safety, nutrition, sexuality education, and first aid.

 Grade Placement: 10-12 1⁄2 Elective Credit